GluuFederation/docs-ce-prod/docs/source/installation-guide/install.md

 The Gluu Server is a chroot container, which must be started to proceed.

-For Red Hat 6.x, Ubuntu 16, and Debian 8, run the following commands:
+For Ubuntu 16, and Debian 8, run the following commands:

 ```
 service gluu-server-4.0 start